“What Happened to Your Faith? I Seldom See You at Church.”

 an illness that means some days I cannot find the energy to get dressed, let alone shower.
 My condition means that the thought of holding a short but deep conversation with one other person in the quiet of my home can fill me with horror because I know it might cost me all of that day’s energy.
 Every decision I take, every action I make has huge implications for the rest of my day or even my week.
 (See Mandy’s link on the subject)

-On my very bad days, I cannot manage to stay upright, talking or reading or even watching TV and rely on others to bring me a drink and food in bed without talking to me.
+On my very bad days, I cannot manage to stay upright, talking, reading, or even watching TV, and rely on others to bring me a drink and food in bed without talking to me.

 Church Reality